CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

 To figure out more evidence for the relations between important (\textit{vul\_type}, \textit{sink\_category}) pairs, we use the $\nu$ part of feature vectors to perform an association rule mining with the FP-growth method \cite{DBLP:conf/sigmod/HanPY00} provided by Weka \cite{DBLP:journals/sigkdd/HallFHPRW09}.
 The generated rules are presented in Table~\ref{tab:association}.
-We choose the associations with more significant numbers of app instances ($> 500$) since we want to find associations between the top-ranking labels of each cluster.
+We choose the associations with larger numbers of app instances ($> 500$) since we want to find associations between the top-ranking labels of each cluster.
 From the results, we found informative co-occurrences for the top-ranking labels of $c_1\sim c_4$.
-Moreover, the sensitive flows from insecure passwords for \textsf{KeyStore} (type 3) to \textsf{NETWORK} sinks are highly correlated with the sensitive flows caused by SSL/TLS related vulnerabilities (type 4,5,8).
+Moreover, the sensitive flows from insecure passwords for \textsf{KeyStore} (type 3) to \textsf{NETWORK} sinks are highly correlated with the sensitive flows caused by SSL/TLS-related vulnerabilities (type 4,5,8).
 The sensitive flows from SSL/TLS misuses, especially customizing \textsf{HostnameVerifier} and \textsf{TrustManager}, tend to happen simultaneously to trigger network leakages in many cases.
-The popular apps in Table~\ref{tab:real-world-findings} also evidence Such correlations (type 3,8 to network).
+Such correlations (type 3,8 to network) are also evidenced by the popular apps in Table~\ref{tab:real-world-findings}.

-\framebox[0.95\linewidth][l]{ \parbox{3.1in}{ Clustering-based assessment explains the most representative threats and estimates the risk level for each cluster, which can guide the vetting strategies of app stores.
+\framebox[\linewidth][l]{ \parbox{3.3in}{ Clustering-based assessment explains the most representative threats and estimates the risk level for each cluster, which can guide the vetting strategies of app stores.
 The frequently detected insecure PRNGs generally do not broaden the attack surface.
-The certificate-related and SSL/TLS related misuses tend to trigger sensitive flows to the network simultaneously.
+The certificate-related and SSL/TLS-related misuses tend to trigger sensitive flows to the network simultaneously.
 Such aspects should be paid close attention to in developing apps. } }